Rochester Electronics Partners with Kyoto Semiconductor Co., Ltd.

-Newburyport, MA March 01, 2022 --(PR.com)-- Rochester Electronics LLC (Massachusetts, USA) is partnering with Kyoto Semiconductor Co., Ltd. (Kyoto, Japan), a leading optical device solution manufacturer with world-class technologies and Japanese quality, to collaborate in offering active and end-of-life (EOL) products to customers.
+NEWBURYPORT, Mass., March 08, 2022 (GLOBE NEWSWIRE) -- Rochester Electronics LLC (Massachusetts, USA) is partnering with Kyoto Semiconductor Co., Ltd. (Kyoto, Japan), a leading optical device solution manufacturer with world-class technologies and Japanese quality, to collaborate in offering active and end-of-life (EOL) products to customers.

 Upon this partnership, Kyoto Semiconductor products are available at Rochester Electronics.